Everything You Can Do to Support the Fight for Equality

 8. Continue to educate yourself

-Continue to learn more about civil rights, human rights, and inequality.
+Continue to learn more about civil and human rights.
 Because we all come from different backgrounds, we tend to view things from a perspective we’re most familiar with, which isn’t always beneficial to all people in our community.
 By learning more about other communities and their struggles, we can make our country a more empathetic and equitable society.
 As with many things, a simple search on Google can lead you to a stream of information about injustices faced by minority communities and even more helpful resources for equality.

-Marginalized communities in our country and abroad fight for equality everyday and they can’t do it alone.
-We can all do our part to guarantee equal rights for all, regardless of their gender, race, or creed.
-At GoFundMe, we see thousands of people sign up and fundraise to support equal rights for all.
-Join them today and start your own fundraiser and reduce inequality.
+Marginalized communities in our country and abroad are fighting for equality and fairness every day and they can’t do it alone.
+We can all do our part to guarantee equal rights for everyone, regardless of their gender, race, or creed.
+At GoFundMe, we see thousands of people sign up and fundraise to support equal rights for everyone.
+Join them today and start your own fundraiser.